-Appropriate Technology for Permaculture Design solutions are intended to be the simplest solution to the problem at hand
+Appropriate Technology solutions are intended to be the simplest solution to the problem at hand

 Through Appropriate Technology for Permaculture Design, we are engineering ways in which to meet those needs in the simplest, most locally based ways possible.

 When entities are out of scale, natural patterns in the landscape are disrupted.
 In fact, it is our advances in technology that have led to a lot of that destruction.
 For example, combine harvesters have allowed us to cultivate large monocultures that have led to soil erosion and topsoil depletion.

 As mentioned in the video, Appropriate Technology for Permaculture Design is suited to the social and economic conditions of a particular region in which it is to be applied, is ecologically sound, and promotes self-reliance on the part of those using it.